HWP 수식 스크립트를 붙여넣으면 즉시 LaTeX로 변환됩니다.

 Converting Hangul Word Processor (HWP) files to LaTeX is not a simple string replacement task.
 HWP uses a unique binary format and a proprietary equation script syntax that dates back to the early 1990s.

 Our converter implements a custom recursive descent parser specifically tuned for HWP's eccentricities, ensuring that complex nested structures are translated accurately where regex-based find-and-replace tools would fail.
+(Learn how we handle complex syntax mapping.)

 Have feedback or found a bug?